AUTHORS

 NAOYUKI II (b.
 1953) is the author of sixteen books of fiction and two of nonfiction, and has won numerous awards.
 The essays “What’s Eating Soichirō Mogi” and “Living in Your Own Private Cubicle” were included in vol. 2 and vol. 3 of Monkey Business.
 “The Sculpture That Kept Searching for Its Real Name” in vol. 6 of Monkey Business is the title story of his first collection of stories, published in 1991.

 TARUHO INAGAKI (1900–1977) was a prolific Japanese modernist writer known for his highly idiosyncratic voice and vision, which by the 1970s had gathered a cult-like following in Japan.
 While a young student at an international school in Kobe, he became fascinated with other cultures, aeronautics, astronomy, and attractive young men—interests that recur throughout his oeuvre.
-His books include the playful collection One Thousand One-Second Stories (1923), from which Jeffrey Angles has translated 11 pieces for this issue, Miroku (1946), and the award-winning essay collection The Aesthetics of Boy-Love (1968).
+His books include the playful collection One Thousand One-Second Stories (1923), from which Jeffrey Angles selected 11 pieces for MONKEY, vol. 4.
+Angles also translated Inagaki's Miroku (1946) and the award-winning essay collection The Aesthetics of Boy-Love (1968).

 MINA ISHIKAWA (b.
 1980) is one of the new voices in tanka poetry, a 1,500-year-old tradition.
 “The Sleep Division,” a poem, appeared in vol. 1 of Monkey Business; “Tales in Tanka” in vol. 2; “Urashima,” tanka poems, in vol. 3; “The Lighthouse on the Desk,” tanka poems, in vol. 4; and “Ten Tales in Tanka” in vol. 6.

 SEIKŌ ITŌ (b.
 1961) is a writer, performer, and one of the pioneers of Japanese rap.
 His novel Imagination Radio (2013) reflects on the March 2011 earthquake and nuclear disaster through the eyes of a deejay.
 He also writes nonfiction, including a 2017 book on Doctors Without Borders.
 Itō has long been interested in Noh, and he and Jay Rubin have collaborated with Grand Master Kazufusa Hōshō in a contemporary performance of the traditional Noh play Hagoromo.
-Rubin’s translation of Itō’s Fujito appears in vol. 1 of MONKEY, Kurozuka in vol. 2, Tadanori in vol. 3, and Takasago in vol. 4.
+Rubin’s translation of Itō’s Fujito appears in vol. 1 of MONKEY, Kurozuka in vol. 2, Tadanori in vol. 3, Takasago in vol. 4, and Utō in vol. 5.

 J